et-com/etcom/_posts/2016-06-16-Introduction-to-R-2.md

 date: 2016-06-16
 ---

-This follow up introduction to using R continue from our first [Software Carpentry](http://swcarpentry.github.io/shell-novice/) inspired session.
+This follow up session on R continues from last week's [Software Carpentry](http://swcarpentry.github.io/r-novice-inflammation/) inspired session.

 If you couldn't make the first session, feel free to join us.
 If you're new to R, take a few minutes to review the first lesson.